ldijkman/Hey_Electra/README.md

 Easy Home Automation

+If a new switch is added it is automaticly linked on the webpage off all other devices And itself webpage shows links to all other devices on the local network

 Tzapu wifimanager for wifi credentials dot.local mdns adres and i/o config

 No settings hardcoded on first startup connect wifi direct to esp8266 AP=AccessPoint